PMunch/stacklang/README.md

 The Stacklang binary compiled for the benchmark above and stripped with `strip -s` comes out at 555Kb.
 It only links to libc and libm.
 Statically linked it comes up to about 1.7M.

+## Stacklang vs. Stacklanglib
+As mentioned Stacklang is actually possible to use as a library.
+The shell application uses the library and extends it with certain functions.
+So what exactly comes from where?
+Looking at the help message everything which isn't in the "Interactive shell commands" section comes from the library.
+So when importing the library you get everything to do with variables, commands, and of course all the math operations.
+The `custom.sl` runner is also part of the interactive shell, so you will have to read that in yourself if you want to use it in your application.
+Besides all this the interactive shell also supports bash-like history expansion.

+### History expansion
+Like bash, Stacklang supports history expansion.
+These only work in the interactive shell, and work on each "line" of commands.
+You can use `!!` to repeat the last line.
+You can use `!-2` to execute the second to last line.
+Or you can use `!0` to run the first line.
+You can also expand parts of a line so `!0:1` will take the second token of the first line (they are zero indexed).
+And you ran pass a range so `!0:1-2` will take the second and third element.
+Or just `!0:1-` to take everything from the second command onwards.